tmilovanov/wisecreator/README.md

 To develop:

 You need pyinstaller to pack executables.
 You can install it with pip.
-For example, you can run this to create an Windows executable:
+For example, you can run this to create a Windows executable:
 `pyinstaller --onefile --add-data=".\third_party;.\third_party" --add-data=".\data;.\data" main.py`